How to Get a Cambodia Visa on Arrival | Cambodia

 CamboTicket

 If you’re planning on staying for longer than two months be sure to double check your you’ve been given the correct visa.
-An Ordinary (E-Class) visa should have an eight digit number preceded with ‘EI’ on the left of the visa.
+An Ordinary (E-Class) visa should have an eight-digit number preceded by ‘EI’ on the left of the visa.

 Overstaying Your Cambodia Visa

-It is permitted to overstay for up to 30 days; if you overstay for longer you’ll not only be liable for the $10 (£7.13) per day overstay charge, but you could also possibly be imprisoned, deported or face a ban on future travel to Cambodia.
+It is permitted to overstay for up to 30 days; if you overstay for longer you’ll not only be liable for the daily overstay charge, but you could also possibly be imprisoned, deported or face a ban on future travel to Cambodia.

 Cambodia Visa Extensions and Work Permits